Tearsheet

 Justin B. Palfreyman, President and Chief Executive Officer

-Justin B. Palfreyman assumed the role of President and Chief Executive Officer of NW Natural Holdings and Chief Executive Officer of NW Natural, effective April 1, 2025.
-He joined NW Natural in 2016, serving in various executive roles including President of NW Natural Holdings and NW Natural from May 2023 to March 2025, and previously as Senior Vice President, Strategy and Business Development.
-Before joining NW Natural, he was a Director in Lazard's Power, Energy & Infrastructure Group from 2009 to 2016, where he provided strategic and financial advice to corporations, institutional investors, private equity funds, and government clients.
-Prior to Lazard, he worked as an associate in the Infrastructure Investment Banking Group at Goldman Sachs.
-Mr. Palfreyman also held positions in finance, strategy, and business development at Apex Learning and Accenture.
-He remains president of NW Natural Water, a position he has held since 2018.
+Mr. Palfreyman is President and Chief Executive Officer of NW Natural Holdings and Chief Executive Officer of NW Natural, effective as of April 1, 2025.
+He previously served as President of NW Natural Holdings and NW Natural from May 2023 to March 2025.
+Prior to joining NW Natural, he was a Director in Lazard, Freres & Co.'s Power, Energy & Infrastructure Group from 2009 to 2016, where he provided strategic and financial advice to corporations, institutional investors, private equity funds, and government clients.
+Before Lazard, he was an associate in the Infrastructure Investment Banking Group at Goldman Sachs in New York.
+He has also held various positions in finance, strategy, and business development at Apex Learning and Accenture in Seattle, Washington.

-Raymond J. Kaszuba III, Senior Vice President and Chief Financial Officer
+Raymond Kaszuba, Senior Vice President and Chief Financial Officer

 Melinda B. Rogers, Vice President, Chief Human Resources and Diversity Officer

-Melinda B. Rogers is the Vice President, Chief Human Resources and Diversity Officer for NW Natural.
-She joined NW Natural in January 2018 as Senior Director of Human Resources and previously served as Senior Manager, Organizational Effectiveness and Talent Acquisition from October 2015 to January 2018.
-Prior to NW Natural, Ms. Rogers was a Senior Associate at Point B, a management consulting firm, and Director of the Executive Development Center at Willamette University.
-She brings over 30 years of diverse leadership experience, including 14 years in various human resources roles and a decade in management positions within sales, engineering, and supply chain at companies such as Knowledge Universe, Qualcomm, and Hewlett-Packard.
+Ms. Rogers is the Vice President, Chief Human Resources and Diversity Officer.
+She was appointed to this role in July 2018, having previously served as Senior Director of Human Resources since January 2018, and Senior Manager, Organizational Effectiveness and Talent Acquisition from October 2015 to January 2018 at NW Natural.
+Before joining NW Natural, Ms. Rogers was a Senior Associate at Point B, a management consulting firm, and Director of the Executive Development Center of Willamette University.
+She also held various human resources roles over 14 years at Knowledge Universe, Qualcomm, and Hewlett-Packard, and had ten years of experience in management positions in sales, engineering, and supply chain.

 AI Analysis | Feedback